kgryte/pranav-qs-blog/README.md

 daxpy(5, 5.0, offsetView(x, 10), 1, offsetView(y, 15), 1);
 ```

-While, for large array sizes, the cost of typed array instantiation is negligible compared to the time spent accessing and operating on individual array elements, for smaller array sizes, object instantiation can significantly impact performance.
+For large array sizes, the cost of typed array instantiation is negligible compared to the time spent accessing and operating on individual array elements; however, for smaller array sizes, object instantiation can significantly impact performance.

 Accordingly, in order to avoid adverse object instantiation performance impacts, stdlib decouples an ndarray's data buffer from the location of the buffer element corresponding to the beginning of an [ndarray view](https://github.com/stdlib-js/stdlib/tree/1c56b737ec018cc818cebf19e5c7947fa684e126/lib/node_modules/%40stdlib/ndarray/base/min-view-buffer-index).
 This allows the slice expressions `x[2:,3:]` and `x[3:,1:]` to return new ndarray views **without** needing to instantiate new buffer instances, as demonstrated in the following code snippet.